Anuswar/offline-voice-translater/README.md

-# Real-time Voice Translator 🎙️
+# Voice Translator 🎙️

-Welcome to the GitHub repository for a Real-time Voice Translator!
-This repository contains the source code for a Python script that translates speech between any given languages by default it set to Russian to English in real-time.
+This GitHub repository for a Voice Translator!
+This repository contains the source code for a Python script that translates speech between any given languages by default it set to English to Hindi.
 Feel free to explore, learn, and contribute.

 ## ⚙️ Installation